Bayern news: Lewandowski makes history as he becomes Bundesliga's highest-scoring foreign player | Goal.com

 The 40-year-old Werder Bremen striker was last on target in his side's 1-1 draw with Hertha Berlin on February 16 and he missed the chance to pull clear of Lewandowski during Friday's 4-2 win over Schalke.

-That gave the opportunity to the Bayern forward to move ahead as he lined up against Wolfsburg, with the hosts looking to move ahead of Dortmund at the top of the Bundesliga table.
+That gave the opportunity to the Bayern forward to move ahead as he lined up against Wolfsburg, with Lewandowski scoring his side's second of the game after Serge Gnabry had put them in front.

+Of his total of 196 Bundesliga goals, the 30-year-old has scored 122 of them for Bayern, with the other 74 coming during his spell with Dortmund between 2010 and 2014.

 More to follow...